 I looked and saw that she was talking about the decal at the top which read: IMPORTED FROM DETROIT.
 It was there when I bought the car, used, a year or so before.
 The salesman explained that it was intended as a point of pride about the car being as good as any import.
 Once he said that, I didn't give it a second thought.

 "Oh!"
 I smiled with the suburban white bread naivety of Mary Tyler Moore's sitcom persona.
 "It was there when I bought the car.
 I think it's just a little poke at the imports."

 "You sure it doesn't mean Detroit's no better than a third-world country?"

 I stopped dead and stared at her.
 She didn't look like someone trying to pick a fight.
-Instead, she seemed to be trying to sort something out with me, something that clearly had the potential for making her ready to fight if she deemed it necessary.
+Instead, she seemed to be trying to sort something out with me, something that clearly had the potential for making her ready to fight.